CSC207-UofT/course-project-trackr/README.md

 phase-specific folders from the source code, and keep the project root from getting cluttered by gradle build files ( which are only necessary for the source code).

+There are two scenarios, depending on how your IntelliJ initially loaded the project.

+### `trackr` folder is already a module (it has a square next to its icon)

+In this case, all you need to do is import the gradle project.

+- Right click on `/trackr/build.gradle`
+- Click `Link Gradle Project`

+### `trackr` folder is not yet a module

 On cloning the project (and opening it in IntelliJ idea), you will have to mark the `trackr` folder as its own module.
 To do this, go to: